drsanches/photobooth/readme.md

 - Use requestId instead of UUID in errors?
 - Add userId fields for UserAuth and UserProfile?
 - Use one url for confirmation in controller?
+- Remove APPLICATION_ADDRESS from requirements?
 - Use 404 instead 401 for nonexistent urls
 - Limit container resources
 - Use naming `expires` or `expiresAt`.
 Maybe rename `createdTime` to `created`
 - Test indexes
 - Fix error "host not found in upstream" if nginx started without app and elk
 - Initialize name and avatar from Google info
-- Remove IMAGE_SERVER_ADDRESS from requirements
 - Fix certs
+- Add test controller for admin with ui

 ### Tests
 - Use another framework?